dbrugne/donut/README.md

 # Roadmap

+## MVP

+- Chat
+- [ ] Mettre au propre les mockups du MVP
+- [ ] Chat default panel with homepage content
+- [ ] Chat default room with auto-join on connection
+- [ ] Separate onetoone and room list in left column (different views, collections and ... 'client' binds)
+- [ ] Sort room list alphabetically and change rendering pattern to "redrawn" everytime
+- [ ] Remove "your profile" in header and put the link on username
+- [ ] Add an intermediate "form" to choose a username when entering in chatroom
+- [ ] Removed "logged" homepage to replace with automatic redirection to chat interface (expect for account/)
+- [ ] Modify "header" link to open account/ in blank
+- [ ] Template user profile (without image)
+- [ ] Test it on IE8-11/FF
+- Signup
+- [ ] Remove username from signup form (comment)
+- Account
+- [ ] Remove Multiparty and crate
+- [ ] Add form validation middleware for each form (account/*, login, signup)
+- [ ] Refactor form error message display (use layout message box and middleware)
+- [ ] CSRF and 304!
+- [ ] Forgotten password
+- Site
+- [ ] Design integration
+- [ ] Google Analytics (HP, interface de chat)
+- [ ] Deploy/backup/monitor
+- Images
+- [ ] Question on cloudinary and user picture

+## Next

 Critical:
-- [ ] Need have a username in each case at the end of the process
 - [ ] Introduce guest mode
+- [ ] Re-introduce room_id (if needed)

 User account:
 - [ ] Add color band field
-- [ ] Add form validation middleware for each form (account/*, login, signup)
-- [ ] Refactor form error message display (use layout message box and middleware)
-- [ ] Template user profile
 - [ ] #cloudinary integration
--- [ ] Remove Multiparty and crate
--- [ ] Implement the new connect-multiparty version or fork the project to avoid tmpFiles -- [ ] Customized configuration (maxFiles, MaxFilesSize...)
+-- [ ] Customized configuration (maxFiles, MaxFilesSize...)
--- [ ] Auto removing of tmp files
 -- [ ] Rationnalize avatar/background with common accessor (client/server) that return only a valid url
+- [ ] Template user profile (with image)

 Room profile:
 - [ ] Edit form